davidsims9t/deep-learning/README.md

 Best matching unit is the unit with the calculated weight that is closest value.
 Weights are updated based on the BMU.

+### How to SOMs Learn?

+- SOMs maintain the topology of the input set.
+- SOMs reveal correlations that are not easily defined.
+- SOMs classify data without supervision.
+- No target vector or back propagation required
+- No lateral connections between output nodes

 ## Libraries

 - Theano - computations library (CPU and GPU).